-WRO Art Center, along with 10 partners, including the leading European media art organizations, institutions and festivals, launches the European Media Art Platform (EMAP), which is the largest international platform of artistic exchange and residency projects for media artists in Europe.
+WRO Art Center, along with 10 partners, including the leading European media art organizations, institutions and festivals, launched in December 2017 the European Media Art Platform (EMAP), which is the largest international platform of artistic exchange and residency projects for media artists in Europe.

 – Ars Electronica, Linz, Austria: Robertina Šebjanič & Gjino Šutič (SI/HR)

 – Foundation for Art & Creative Technology, Liverpool, United Kingdom: Robertas Narkus (LT)

 – IMPAKT, Utrecht, The Netherlands: Anna Ridler (UK)